0xNirvana/Writeups/bolt/bolt.md

 cat /home/flag.txt
 ```

 It can be seen that we logged in directly as the `root`.
-Also, we can use the `find` command to search for the flag and then submit the it to the final question.
+Also, we can use the `find` command to search for the flag and then submit it to the final question.

 With this we completed the room Bolt!